 13 | THE YEAR OF THE PERFECT CHRISTMAS TREE BY GLORIA HOUSTON

 Early in the spring, Papa and Ruthie pilgrimage up the hill to pick a Christmas tree for Pine Grove Church.
 Together they find the perfect balsam tree and tie a red ribbon to the top branches.
 In the summer, Papa is called away to be a soldier, so Mama and Ruthie care for the house and garden, awaiting his homecoming.
 But when Papa has not returned by Christmas, Mama and Ruthie hitch the sled and head out into the dark night, searching out their previously selected tree.
 This longer tale weaves the magic of a bygone era into the hearts of modern readers.
 Ages 4+.

 14 | YOU CAN DO IT, SAM BY AMY HEST

 Mrs. Bear and Sam make 12 cakes for their neighbors on Plum Street.
 After waiting and waiting, the cakes are finally done.
 Tucking the cakes into little red bags and loading them into the green truck outside, mother and son head off down Plum Street, stopping at the first sleepy house.
 When Mama Bear stops, she asks Sam to deliver the cake, right up to the front porch all by himself.
 Through deep snow he trudges, gaining confidence with each step, certain his neighbors will love their winter surprise.
 A thoughtful story about giving.
 Ages 2-5

-CHRISTMAS BOOKS FOR OLDER CHILDREN
+PICTURE BOOKS FOR OLDER KIDS

 15 | THE CANDLE IN THE FORST COMPILED BY JOE WHEELER